kserve/website/docs/modelserving/storage/storagecontainers.md

 # Storage Containers

 KServe downloads models using a storage initializer (initContainer).
 For example, this is [the default storage initializer implementation](https://github.com/kserve/kserve/blob/79f2a48d0c9c72b034127170e38d6b29b927f03a/python/kserve/kserve/storage/storage.py).
-KServe introduced **ClusterStorageContainer** CRD in 0.11 which allows users to specify a custom container spec for some Uri formats.
+KServe introduced **ClusterStorageContainer** CRD in 0.11 which allows users to specify a custom container spec for a list of supported URI formats.

 A _ClusterStorageContainer_ defines the container spec for one or more storage URI formats.
 Here is an example of a ClusterStorageContainer that corresponds to the default storage initializer.
 Note that this is incluced in the [helm chart](https://github.com/kserve/kserve/blob/79f2a48d0c9c72b034127170e38d6b29b927f03a/charts/kserve-resources/templates/clusterstoragecontainer.yaml).